-I took a deep breath, and headed to the school room where I was sure they were fighting over something or watching Youtube fishing videos instead of doing a math lesson.
+I took a deep breath and headed to the schoolroom where I was sure they were fighting over something or watching Youtube fishing videos instead of doing a math lesson.
 As I approached the door I heard Grayson giving what sounded like instructions.
-I quietly peeked in the room to see Grant sitting at his desk with an invoice pad, writing, and Grayson sitting beside him spelling words.
+I quietly peeked into the room to see Grant sitting at his desk with an invoice pad, writing, and Grayson sitting beside him spelling words.

 When I can get out of my own way, learning always happens.
-When I get bent out of shape and stressed out about the unknown, the only person I am hurting is myself.
+When I get bent out of shape and stressed out about the unknown, the only person getting hurt is myself.
 I am the one who can’t just let it be.
-Deep in my heart I know what Curtis and I have chosen is the road God has led us down.
+Deep in my heart, I know what Curtis and I have chosen is the road God has led us down.
 Why do I keep getting in the way?

 Each of our paths will be different, have different styles, books, ways of teaching and time spent on different activities.
 Don’t waste your precious years stressing about what you didn’t do.
 Look at what is culminating right in front of you.
 Soak it in, adjust your thinking, pray earnestly for peace in your heart to fulfill HIS plan for your children.

 When you can get out of the way, learning can take on an amazing form right before your eyes.